Note: This story was updated with additional information from the May 12 CMSD school board meeting.

 “Not everyone will want to do this,” Savage said.
 “But it does give people time to figure out other options.
 I think it’s in the best interest of students — it puts a licensed teacher in front of them every day.”

-How will the agreement work?
+How will the agreement between the Cleveland Teachers Union and CMSD work?

 Under the agreement, teachers will be offered these full-time substitute jobs in the reverse order in which they were laid off.
 That means the most senior and higher rated teachers get the offer to come back first.
 Only staff who are licensed to teach are part of the agreement.